enthought/enable/docs/source/enable_concepts.rst

 the way up the containment chain to the top-level component, which has an actual reference to the actual window.

-The reference to the window is useful because Chaco doesn't make calls directly to the GUI toolkit.
+The reference to the window is useful because Enable doesn't make calls directly to the GUI toolkit.
 Rather, it asks the window to do things for it, such as creating a context menu.